-Your product pages are very important tools to convince your customers to go from browsing to shopping.
+Your product pages are important tools to convince your customers to go from browsing to buying.
 A product page should, above all, help a potential customer decide that they want the product.
-Photography and product description copywriting are both key for this, and both need to be top notch and strategic.
+Photography and product description copywriting are both key for this, and both need to be top-notch and strategic.
 Let’s talk about the product page best practices you should be following to make more sales!

 Start with your target customer in mind

 If I could give one piece of advice about building a great product page, it would be this: start by knowing exactly who you are selling to.

 Once you have a specific target customer in mind, you can make choices about photography and copywriting.
 You’ll know what features and benefits to point out, and what type of voice to use when talking about the product.
 Without a target customer, you end up trying to appeal to everyone, which makes your product appeal to no one.